hsandt/sonic-pico8/README.md

 ### Code

-See LICENSE.md for the main code
+The LICENSE file at the root applies to the main code.

 The PICO8-WTK submodule contains its own license.

-picolove and gamax92's fork are under zlib license.
+The original picolove and gamax92's fork are under zlib license.

+The `npm` folder has its own MIT license because I adapted a script from the `luamin` package.
+After installing npm packages, you will also see package-specific licenses in `node_modules`.

 ### Assets